HMS Hampshire (1698): Naval service

 Hampshires entry into active service was delayed by the Peace of Ryswick in October 1697, which ended the war with France.
 The vessel's first eighteen months were therefore spent in port at Rotherhithe.
 She was eventually commissioned under Captain Andrew Leake for service protecting Britain's fisheries fleet in Newfoundland in 1699, and then in the Baltic Sea in 1700.

 At the conclusion of this uneventful service Hampshire was returned to England, making port at the Downs in February 1701.
-There, Leake discovered that the crew had written a round-robin letter to Admiralty in which they accused him of ill-using them.
+There, Leake discovered that the crew had written a round robin to Admiralty in which they accused him of ill-using them.
 Leake denounced the allegation, saying that he "always took care to do the sailors justice".
 He argued that the true motivation of Hampshires crew was to avoid having to pay large bills they had accrued to their landladies ashore; if they proved Leake had been abusing them they could be turned over into another ship that would take them away before they were forced to pay what they owed.
 The Admiralty ultimately ruled in Leake's favour, with Hampshires crew compelled to remain at their posts.

 Hampshire was broken up at Portsmouth Dockyard in June 1739, with a replacement 50-gun ship of the same name being built at Ipswich in 1740–41.